kaga/AfterShipRestKit/README.md

 	}

 ##Playground
-There is a swift playground in [AfterShipApiDemoiOS](ios/aftership.xcworkspace).
-It requires a AfterShip API key in order to work, [which you can create one here](https://www.aftership.com/apps/api)
+There is a [swift playground to play around this project](ios/aftership.xcworkspace).
+It requires a AfterShip API key in order to work, [which you can create one here](https://www.aftership.com/apps/api).

 ##Development
 Developer should use [aftership.xcworkspace](ios/aftership.xcworkspace) for development.
 This module does not depend on anything other than XCode.